Are you sharing the load fairly?

 Why Combine Physical & Cognitive?

-We take the higher of the two multipliers to capture the dominant burden, ensuring no task is underweighted.
+For each task, we take the higher of the two multipliers so the dominant burden is what counts.
+No task gets shortchanged.

 Common questions